pyrmont/articles.inqk.net/src/_posts/2022-05-31-podcasts-spring-2022.md

 - [The Rewatchables](https://www.theringer.com/the-rewatchables): I'm technically subscribed to this but I now only listen to episodes for films that pique my interest.
 The format of a rotating crew of guests from Bill Simmons's Ringer Podcast Network does help keep things relatively fresh.

 - [**Slow Boring**](https://www.slowboring.com): Matt Yglesias is another blogger whose work I now 'read' via a paid podcast (available to his Substack subscribers).
-While this is like Ben Thompson's Stratechery, Yglesias unfortunately doesn't follow Thompson's approach and record each post himself.
+While this is like Ben Thompson's _Stratechery_, Yglesias unfortunately doesn't follow Thompson's approach and record each post himself.
 Instead, paid-podcast platform Curio records some of his posts and then permits Yglesias to make these available to his subscribers.
 I'd pay extra for a podcast that included all of them.

 - [Slow Burn](https://slate.com/podcasts/slow-burn): I admit I wasn't particularly interested in the LA Riots of 1992 that formed the basis of season six but, if anything, that makes it all the more impressive that it drew me in.
 Season seven is about to begin and will look at _Roe v Wade_.